javisperez/datetimepicker/README.md

 When the minDate and maxDate are given integer values (like 24), it uses that numbers as months to constrain.

+Also, you can set a data-start-date parameter in your input (#datetime in the example), and that date will be used as start date.

 Example of use
 ==============
 ```